eln0ty/memory-forensics-writeup/README.md

 Solve:-

-we just can use a tool `sha1sum` to get the hash.
+We just can use a tool `sha1sum` to get the hash.

 ### **`sha1sum Triage.mem`**